AOSSIE-Org/EduAid/README.md

 # EduAid- Experiments
-This branch contains the experiments on the AI models involved in EduAid.
-The fine-tuned models may be accessed [here](https://drive.google.com/drive/folders/12Srtnl8zqjO3_MEP85t6X44alc7AGcol?usp=sharing).
+This branch contains the updates on the AI experiments as well as the development involved in the EduAid project.
+The AI models may be accessed [here](https://drive.google.com/drive/folders/12Srtnl8zqjO3_MEP85t6X44alc7AGcol?usp=sharing) (on a request basis).

 ## Update 1 (3/6/2023):
 ### KeyPhrase Detection (Model A)